• Skip to primary navigation

 Using a fish grilling basket (or a fish grill) is the perfect way to prevent delicate or expensive fillets from sticking to the grill grate or falling through it.

-Just like with grilling directly on the grill, these baskets create charred markings on the fish.
+Just like with grilling directly on the grill, these baskets create nice charred markings on the fillets.

 Make sure to preheat the grilling basket (along with the grill) before adding the fish, and either buy a fish basket with an insulated handle or use a heat-proof glove.